Zach Pop: Seattle Mariners

 On April 16, 2025, Pop signed a minor league contract with the Seattle Mariners.
 In 11 appearances for the rookie-level Arizona Complex League Mariners and Triple-A Tacoma Rainiers, he compiled a 2-1 record and 2.79 ERA with nine strikeouts and one save across 9 2/3 innings pitched.
 On June 13, the Mariners selected Pop's contract, adding him to their active roster.
 In four appearances for Seattle, he struggled to a 13.50 ERA with three strikeouts over 5 1/3 innings pitched.
 Pop was designated for assignment following the promotion of Juan Burgos on June 28.
 He elected free agency after clearing waivers on July 2.

 New York Mets

 On July 5, 2025, Pop signed a one-year, major league contract with the New York Mets.
 In his first pitching appearance as a Met, Pop allowed three runs in 1 1/3 innings against the New York Yankees in a 6–4 loss on July 6.
 He was designated for assignment by the Mets following the promotion of Alex Carrillo on July 8.
 Pop elected free agency after clearing waivers on July 10.

 Chicago Cubs

 On July 22, 2025, Pop signed a minor league contract with the Chicago Cubs.
-He elected free agency on November 6.
+He made nine appearances for the Triple-A Iowa Cubs, posting a 1-0 record and 5.59 ERA with 14 strikeouts across 9 2/3 innings pitched.
+Pop elected free agency following the season on November 6.

+Philadelphia Phillies

+On December 22, 2025, Pop signed a major league contract with the Philadelphia Phillies.
+He appeared in seven games for the Phillies during the 2026 season and had a 3.68 ERA with six strikeouts.
+Pop was placed on the injured list on April 13, 2026, with a right calf strain.
+He was activated from the injured list and then subsequently designated for assignment on May 30.
+Pop cleared waivers and elected free agency on June 6, rather than accepting an outright assignment to the Triple-A Lehigh Valley IronPigs.

+Miami Marlins (second stint)

+On June 12, 2026, Pop signed a minor league contract with the Miami Marlins.